kartograph/kartograph.py-old/svgmap.py/readme.md

 * **--output**, **-o** filename for the SVG map, if not provided *tmp.svg* will be used.
 * **--padding**, **-p** how much spacing should be added around the map content

+## Available Commands

+Currently the the following *commands* are available

+	svgmap.py world
+	svgmap.py country
+	svgmap.py regions
+	svgmap.py layer

-### Rendering a World Map
+### World Map

 The command **svgmap.py world** renders a map of all countries in the world.
+Currently, the [Natural Earth Projection](http://www.shadedrelief.com/NE_proj/)  is used, but more projections will be added in the future.

-For instance, this will output the file world.svg:
+For instance, this will output a world map the file world.svg:

 	svgmap.py world --sea --width 600 --o world.svg

 The resulting SVG will look like this:

 ![world map](https://github.com/gka/svgmap/raw/master/svgmap.py/doc/world.svg.png)

+Command-specific options are:

+* **--sea**, **-s** adds a sea background to the map

 ### Country Map